 Lessons Learned in Software Testing, Cem Kaner, James Marcus Bach, Bret Pettichord

 The world′s leading software testing experts lend you their wisdom and years of experience to help you avoid the most common mistakes in testing software.
-Each lesson is an assertion related to software testing, followed by an explanation or example that shows you the how, when, and why of the testing lesson.
+Each lesson is an assertion about software testing, followed by an explanation and Example showing you the how, when, and why of the testing lesson.

 Agile Testing: A Practical Guide for Testers and Agile Teams, Lisa Crispin, Janet Gregory